How to build a quote calculator for lead gen using Gravity Forms (step by step tutorial)

 This brings up a list of all our form fields; we can click on one to add it to our layout.

-GravityView also allows users to edit form entries from the front end.
-To enable this functionality, all we need to do is click on the Edit Entry Layout tab at the top of the View editor and add the fields we want to be editable.
+GravityView also allows users to edit form entries from the frontend.
+To enable this functionality, all we need to do is click on the “Edit Entry Layout” tab at the top of the View editor and add the fields we want to be editable.
 After that, we’ll add a link to the Edit Entry page in our table.

 Okay, let’s take a look at our View on the front end.

-As you can see, each new lead is displayed in our table, along with the information they filled out in the form.
+As you can see, each new lead is displayed in a table, along with the information they filled out in the form.
 We also added a “Status” column, allowing us to track the status of each lead.
 This is how we know whether it’s a new lead and whether they’ve already been contacted by our marketing team.

-To update the status of an entry, all we need to do is click on the Edit Entry link.
-This takes us through to the Edit Entry screen where we can update entry fields from the front end.
+To update the status of an entry, all we need to do is click on the “Edit Entry” link.
+This takes us through to the Edit Entry screen, where we can update the entry’s status directly from the frontend.